siddharthjadhav2697/test_app_1/README.md

 # README

-Complete ruby on rails developer
+Complete ruby on rails developer by Siddharth Jadhav sdcsc

 This README would normally document whatever steps are necessary to get the application up and running.